 - Select Levels to apply tonal adjustments.
 Focus on the areas you want and ignore the rest because it’s going to be masked out.

 - Click on the layer mask of the Levels adjustments layer and fill it with black to conceal all the adjustments you’ve just made.

 - Go to the channels panel, select a luminosity mask targeting the area you want.

 - Go back to the layers panel and click on the black layer mask on the Levels adjustments.

 - Use a white brush and paint on the image where you want the tonal adjustments to be revealed.

 Levels Your Way To Better Tonal Range

 I know this sound kind of cheesy, but it’s true!

-One thing I realised is that multiple small Levels adjustment with luminosity masks, each targeting a specific tonal range produce the best result.
+One thing I realized is that multiple small Levels adjustment with luminosity masks, each targeting a specific tonal range produce the best result.

-What most people often do is pick a luminosity masks and apply the changes they want.
+What most people often do is pick a luminosity mask and apply the changes they want.
 Maybe they do a couple more to try boosting the contrast or the color.

 They shouldn’t have stopped there:

 There’s so much tonal information recorded in a Raw file.
 You’re not exploring the full potential of the tonal range if you only apply tonal adjustments through a few luminosity masks.

 Multiple Tonal Adjustments With Luminosity Masks To Bring Out The Colour

 I’m going to show you how multiple tonal adjustments via luminosity masks can really make a difference to your image.

 This is a photo that was posted as the official Raw editing challenge on Reddit.
 The image was taken by Michael Shoquist.
-I like this image because it has a lot of potential.
+I like this image because it has a lot of potentials.

 Here’s the before and after.

 Here are the layers of the image.

 I used 4 Levels adjustments targeting different tonal range to tease out the contrast and color of Raw image.
 The layers highlighted in orange are the reflection.